Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 In addition, a number of indices can be used to determine normal body weight:

 2. Breitman index.
-Normal body weight is calculated by the formula - height [cm] 0.7 - 50 kg.
+Normal body weight is calculated using the formula - height [cm] 0.7 - 50 kg.

 3. Bernhard index.
-Ideal body weight is calculated by the formula - height [cm] chest circumference [cm] / 240.
+Ideal body weight is calculated using the formula - height [cm] chest circumference [cm] / 240.

 4. Davenport index.
-The mass of a person [g] is divided by the height [cm] squared.
-Exceeding the indicator above 3.0 indicates the presence of obesity (obviously, this is the same BMI, only divided by 10).
+A person's mass [g] divided by height [cm] squared.
+An increase above 3.0 indicates the presence of obesity (obviously, this is the same BMI, only divided by 10).

 5. Oder index.
 Normal body weight is equal to the distance from the crown to the symphysis [cm] 2 - 100.

-In clinical practice, body mass index is most commonly used to assess body weight.
+In clinical practice, body mass index is most often used to assess body weight.

-In addition to height-weight indicators, the method for determining the thickness of the skin fold proposed by Korovin can be used.
-According to this technique, the thickness of the skin fold is determined at the level of the 3rd rib (normally 1.0 - 1.5 cm) and parasagittally at the level of the navel (on the side of the rectus abdominis muscle, normally 1.5 - 2.0 cm).
+In addition to height and weight indicators, the method for determining the thickness of the skin fold proposed by Korovin can be used.
+Using this method, the thickness of the skin fold is determined at the level of the 3rd rib (normally 1.0 - 1.5 cm) and parasagittally at the level of the navel (on the side of the rectus abdominis muscle, normally 1.5 - 2.0 cm).

-The interpretation of BMI indicators recommended by WHO does not take into account the sex and age of the person.
-Although the statistics of many countries show that BMI in men is higher than in women.
+The interpretation of BMI indicators recommended by WHO does not take into account the gender and age of the person.
+Although statistics from many countries show that BMI in men is higher than in women.
 In addition, BMI is higher in middle-aged people than in young and old people.
-For example, below are statistics on anthropometric data on BMI in the United States, compiled by the US Department of Health:
+For example, below are statistics on anthropometric data on BMI in the United States, collected by the US Department of Health:

-Body mass index for men and women aged 20 and over, and percentage distribution by sex and age: USA, 2007-2010.
+Body mass index for men and women aged 20 years and above, and percentage distribution by sex and age: USA, 2007-2010.

-Source: Antropometric Reference Data for Children and Adults: United States from the US Department of Health
+Source: Anthropometric Reference Data for Children and Adults: United States from the US Department of Health

-Age Percentage distribution of the population and BMI values at given percentiles
+Age Percentage distribution of population and BMI values at given percentiles

 5 % 10 % 15 % 25 % 50 % 75 % 85 % 90 % 95 %